dyno-might/dyno-might.github.io/_posts/2025-08-07-heritable.md

 Note that if the crabs were seeking out *parents* with blue eyes and then injecting their babies, then height would be 0% heritable.

 It doesn't matter that human growth hormone is weird thing that's coming from outside the baby.
-It doesn't matter if we think human growth hormone should be semantically classified as part of "the environment".
-It doesn't matter that heritability would drop to zero if you killed all the crabs, or that the direct causal effect of the relevant genes has nothing to do with hight.
+It doesn't matter if we think crabs should be semantically classified as part of "the environment".
+It doesn't matter that heritability would drop to zero if you killed all the crabs, or that the direct causal effect of the relevant genes has nothing to do with height.
 Heritability is a ratio and doesn't care.

 ## What good is heritability?

-Heritability can be high even when genes have no *direct* causal effect.
+So heritability can be high even when genes have no direct causal effect on the trait in question.
 It can be low even when there is a strong direct effect.
 It changes when the environment changes.
 It even changes based on how you group people together.
 It can be larger than 100% or even undefined.

 Even so, I'm worried people might interpret this post as a long way of saying *heritability is dumb and bad, trolololol*.
 So I thought I'd mention that this is not my view.

 Say a bunch of companies create different LLMs and train them on different datasets.
 Some the resulting the LLMs are better at writing fiction than others.
 Now I ask you, "What percentage of the difference in fiction writing performance is due to the base model code, rather than the datasets or the GPUs or the learning rate schedules?"

 That's a natural question.
-But if you put it to an AI expert, I bet you get a funny look.
+But if you put it to an AI expert, I bet you'll get a funny look.
 You need code *and* data *and* GPUs to make an LLM.
 None of those things can write fiction by themselves.
 Experts would prefer to think about one change at a time: Given *this* model, changing the dataset in *this* way changes fiction writing performance *this* much.

 Similarly, for humans, I think what we really care about is interventions.
 If we changed this gene, could we eliminate a disease?
 If we educate children differently, can we make them healthier and happier?
 No single number can possibly contain all that information.